adityam/filter/README.md

 Yes, its that easy!
 The only thing to note is that TeX macros gobble spaces, so we have to manually insert a space after `\externalfilteroutputfile`.

-This defines an environment
+This defines three things:

+1. An environment

       \startmarkdown
         ...
       \stopmarkdown

-and a macro

-    \processmarkdownfile[...]

    The contents of the environment are processed by `pandoc` and the output is included back in ConTeXt.

+2. A macro

+      \inlinemarkdown{...}

+   The argument of the macro is processed by `pandoc` and the output is included back in ConTeXt.

+3. A macro

+      \processmarkdownfile{...}

    The argument to the macro is a filename, which is processed by `pandoc` and the output is included back in ConTeXt.

 Dealing with slow filters
 -------------------------